-- teaching:
+- teaching;

 - health;

 - social security;

 - right to work;

 - syndical right including the conditions of exercise of the right to strike;

 - insurance and savings;

 - the general organization of the national defense and of the public security.

+- The administrative organization of the territory of the Republic is established by an organic law.